dejan2609/tutorial-swarm-storm/README.md

-# Tutorial: Deploying Apache Storm on Docker Swarm
+# Tutorial: Deploying Apache Storm on Docker Swarmand

+**Updates**: Since the referenced docker images are constantly evolving, so is this tutorial.
+Both the [version we initially published](https://github.com/Baqend/tutorial-swarm-storm/tree/published) and the [most up-to-date one](https://github.com/Baqend/tutorial-swarm-storm) are available on GitHub.
+The list of updates is given below:

+- *May 9, 2016*: updated required UDP and TCP ports for Docker Swarm overlay networks; simplified Storm-related statements after image update

 For our upcoming **query caching and continuous query** features of Baqend Cloud, we rely on [Apache Storm](http://storm.apache.org/) for low-latency data processing.
 Several projects have dedicated themselves to enabling multi-server Storm deployments on top of Docker (e.g. [wurstmeister/storm-docker](https://github.com/wurstmeister/storm-docker) or [viki-org/storm-docker](https://github.com/viki-org/storm-docker)), but scaling beyond server-limits always seems to make things complicated.
 Since scalability and ease-of-operation is key for our deployment, we have adopted Docker Swarm from the beginning and are very happy with how smoothly everything is humming along.
 With this tutorial, we'd like to share our experiences, raise your interest in the Baqend Real-Time API we'll be releasing soon and ultimately increase the hype for Docker Swarm (because it is just awesome!) :-)
 If you are new to Swarm, have a look at our [AWS Meetup Docker slides](http://www.slideshare.net/felixgessert/building-a-globalscale-multitenant-cloud-platform-on-aws-and-docker-lessons-learned)!